Anmoolll/Aeonaxy-Project/README.md

 Profile Creation: After sign-up, users can create their profile.
 Email Verification: After sign-up, an email verification process is initiated.
 What Brings You Here Section: A section for users to specify their intentions or goals.
 Additional Pages: Includes Terms and Conditions, Privacy Policy, and Notification Settings pages.
+Local storage concept in used for the minimal database of this project hence The whole data is stored in their own browser only.

 # Tech Stack